aloshTM/Skylight/README.md

 5. Once the bot is invited to a server of yours, click on the server icon and click `Copy Server ID`, and save it.
 You will need it for later.
 6. Download the bot's source.
 Navigate it to it in your terminal.
 Make sure you have `dotenv` installed from Prerequisities.
 Run `npm i` to grab the packages.
 7. If your on Linux, run `cp .env.example src/.env` and `nano .env`.
 If you are on Windows, go to the folder physically in File Explorer and Copy and Paste the `.env.example` file.
 Rename that copy to `.env`.
 Input the `APPLICATION ID`, `Server ID`, and `TOKEN` you have saved earlier.
 (GUILD_ID is Server ID)
+8. If your on Linux, run `nano src/settings.json`.
+If you are on Windows, go to the folder physically in File Explorer and make a text file and name it `settings.json`.
 8. Run `npm start` in your terminal.
 Voila!
 Your bot is now ready.

 # Contributing